apache/incubator-ponymail/docs/INSTALL.debian.md

 You may wish to tweak the settings in `site/js/config.js` and your elasticsearch settings once Pony mail is up and running.

-Refer to the (general installation documentation)[INSTALLING.md] for detailed information about archiving messages, OAuth, mail settings and much more.
+Refer to the [eneral installation documentation](INSTALLING.md) for detailed information about archiving messages, OAuth, mail settings and much more.